MattCBowman/Locomotive-fundamentals/README.md

             +- first page
             +- second page

-In Locomotive, it's a bit different :
+In Locomotive, it's a bit different:

     +- Pages
         +- index
             +- first page
             +- second page

 All pages inherit from index.
 This way, the index contains the application's master layout and the content of the index page.
 How do you re-use the layout without re-using the index page's content?
-By introducing ```{% block 'block_name' %} ... {% endblock %}``` : since all pages inherit from index, you declare blocks of content inside the layout (index), which will be overwritten in child pages.
+By introducing ```{% block 'block_name' %} ... {% endblock %}```: since all pages inherit from index, you declare blocks of content inside the layout (index), which will be overwritten in child pages.
 Here is a simple example:

 Index page: